cdelgehier/oio-docs/doc/source/sandbox-guide/build_from_source.rst

 Build
 -----

-We perform build in a separate folder from sources.
+Perform the build in a separate folder from sources.

    .. code-block:: shell